hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Security - close access to all opened Collections for the current user
+### Security - close access to all opened Collections for the current user in iOS
-{: #ios-security-close-access-to-all-opened-collections-for-the-current-user }

 ```objc
 // This object will point to an error if one occurs.
 NSError* error = nil;